A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 We have provided a comprehensive tutorial-type survey on representative EA techniques that use the new approach of representation learning.
 We have presented a framework for capturing the key characteristics of these techniques, proposed a benchmark DWY-NB to address the limitation of existing benchmark datasets, and conducted extensive experiments using the proposed datasets.
 The experimental study shows the comparative performance of the techniques and how various factors affect the performance.
-One important observation from the experiments is that making good use of attribute triples and relation predicates helps EA techniques achieve better performance and confidence of the alignment prediction.
+An insight from the experiments is that making good use of semantic information such as attribute triples improves the accuracy significantly.
 AttrE and MultiKE consistently perform the best in various settings of our experiments.

-A few future directions may be followed based on the insights from the framework and experimental results.
-In terms of further enriching the benchmark, more experiment settings can be explored such as varying the proportion of unaligned entities, proportion of entity with the same name (i.e., the proportion of the ``tricky" feature), and the ratio between relation triples and attribute triples.
-In terms of developing new EA techniques, unsupervised approach making use of more types of information in interesting ways is promising given that seeds alignments are expensive.
-Embedding entities into other vector spaces (e.g., the manifold space and the complex vector space) is also an interesting direction.
+\textbf{Future Directions}.
+In terms of the benchmark, more experimental settings may be further explored such as varying the proportion of entities with the same name (i.e., the proportion of the ``tricky" feature), and the ratio between relation triples and attribute triples.

+In terms of the accuracy of EA techniques, we may improve via pre-training.
+Pre-training has been very successful in NLP but its use in knowledge bases is limited to using pre-trained word embeddings for initializing entity name features.
+There is still huge potential of innovative ways of pre-training.
+For example, pre-trained predicate embeddings may be computed based on the predicate description to capture the semantics and similarity of predicates from different KGs.
+To train such embeddings, we may use transformer for relation prediction from relation descriptions, i.e., given a relation description, the model is trained to predict the corresponding relation.
+It may be further expanded into relation prediction between two entities, where the model takes the description of two entities and predicts the relations between the two entities.

+Various components and strategies used by EA techniques may be improved following the analysis and discussions based on our framework.
+First, many translation-based EA techniques uses TransE as the KG structure embedding (cf. Table~\ref{tab:model_summary}).
+We may explore replacing this component by improved versions of TransE such as TransD~\citep{TransD2015} and TransR~\citep{TransR2015}.
+Second, many translation-based techniques use the same loss function as TransE (Equation~\ref{eq:TransELoss}).
+We may try the limit-based loss function (Equation~\ref{eq:limit-loss}) which has been reported to have better performance~\citep{limit-loss2017}.
+Third, most of the existing EA techniques use seed alignments in the alignment module (cf. Figure~\ref{fig:framework}), but seed alignments are expensive and difficult to obtain, so unsupervised EA techniques will be an attractive direction.

+In terms of the efficiency and scalability of EA techniques, existing studies have mostly been conducted on small datasets.
+It is important to develop techniques that can conduct EA on very large KGs, improving on both efficiency and memory required.